The-Network-Crew/TNC-Toolbox-for-WordPress/tnc-toolbox/readme.txt

 == Installation ==

-1. Go to `Plugins` in the Admin menu
+1. Go to `Plugins` in WP-Admin
 2. Click on the button `Add New`
-3. Search for `TNC Toolbox` and click 'Install Now'
+3. Search for `TNC Toolbox` then click `Install Now`
-4. Click on `Activate plugin`
+4. Click on `Activate plugin` then `Settings`
+5. Enter your API Token, User & Hostname

 == Changelog ==